lauinger/Reliable-frequency-regulation-through-vehicle-to-grid/README.md

 # Reliable frequency regulation through vehicle-to-grid

-This code and data supplement the article "Reliable frequency regulation through vehicle-to-grid" by Dirk Lauinger, François Vuille, and Daniel Kuhn, available at ...
+This repository supplements the article "Reliable frequency regulation through vehicle-to-grid" by Dirk Lauinger, François Vuille, and Daniel Kuhn, available at ...
 This project was funded by the [Institut VEDECOM](http://www.vedecom.fr/).

 The code files are
 1. `Main.py`,